honeybadger26/ts/README.md

 ## Todo
 ## Priority 1
-- Restrict list of entries for particular day
 - See info for currently selected item:
     - Total hours logged to date (MUST HAVE FOR CR'S)
 - Have the current category of item displayed at top (make it obvious)